Phoveran/vp-for-adversarial-robustness/README.md

 ## Generate the Visual Prompt

-Use only the CE-CW loss:
+Use  the proposed CE-CW loss:

 `python gen_prompt.py --classwise`

 ## Evaluate on different attack strength